semaphoreci/docs/docs/ci-cd-environment/environment-variables.md

 The value of the `SEMAPHORE_WORKFLOW_TRIGGERED_BY_SCHEDULE` environment variable is `true` if the workflow run was triggered via the [cron scheduler][scheduler] feature.

-It has the value `false` in workflows which were triggered via a hook from the git repository or through Semaphore's API.
+It has a `false` value in workflows which were triggered via a hook from the git repository or through Semaphore's API.

 The `SEMAPHORE_WORKFLOW_TRIGGERED_BY_SCHEDULE` environment variable remains the same